Imagineer and writer Al Bertino, who helped design such

 Disneyland attractions as Mr. Toad's Wild Ride, the Haunted

+in California.
 First joining Disney in 1935, he worked on Pinocchio and Fantasia, before writing for

 Disney's television series.
 Big Al, the most familiar face in Frontierland's Grizzly Hall, is a loving tribute to Bertino!

 In Florida, Disney's Wedding Pavilion - located south of the

 surrounded by the Seven Seas Lagoon, it is a glass-enclosed Victorian-style

 non-denominational chapel.
 Available for weddings, vow renewals and commitment ceremonies, the chapel can